(1) This document contains detailed procedures related to specific aspects of the University's Environmental Management System (EMS), including:

 (139) Under this legislation an organisation has a duty of care to notify the EPA where "a pollution incident occurs in the course of an activity so that material harm to the environment is caused or threatened."
 This regime obviously makes it in any organisation's interests to be vigilant in all areas of environmental management.

-(140) In the event of a major spill on any UWS Campus Safety and Security must be immediately notified on 0414 240 458.
+(140) In the event of a major spill on any University Campus Safety and Security must be immediately notified on 0414 240 458.
 A Security representative will attend the scene of the spill as soon as possible.

 (141) Depending on the circumstances and nature of the spill the NSW Fire and Rescue should also be called (000) by either those responsible for the spill if there is an immediate fire or pollution risk or will be called by Security upon arriving and assessing the situation.
 When it is safe to do so, the generic procedure to follow is as follows.